blindthief10/course_material/walkthroughs/readme.md

 #### Browser Technologies:

 The trainer shows to participants how they apply existing and fresh knowledge, in order to make a webpage more interactive.
-This topic includes **vanillaJS, JQuery and React.**
+This topic includes **Timing functions, vanillaJS, JS forms, Asynchronous code, JQuery and React.**

 #### Jump inside the folder for a more detailed presentation of every lecture.